muldjord/leddy/README.md

 ```
 $ sudo systemctl start leddy
 ```
-And that's it.
+And that's it!
 If you have the Unicorn Hat HD or Ubercorn Hat installed, it should start running on it.